Depression Is A Fickle Beast

 I know that it’s hard to accept this, especially if everything is so fresh, and it’s totally okay to feel this way.
-Even if you feel somehow indifferent, as it initially happened to me, don’t be too harsh with yourself.
+Even if you feel somehow indifferent, as it initially happened to me, don’t be too harsh on yourself.

 You’re not emotionally cold — it’s just it’s hard to know what to feel at all when suffering from psychological shock.
 Believe me when I say that there’s nothing wrong with that.

 In hindsight, I'm so glad that I started writing about it, as it really allowed me to express my feelings and helped me cope with the emotional fallout that I’ve experienced.

 Occasionally, I still leave Paul a message on WhatsApp, and even though it somehow feels weird, it really helps as a coping mechanism to deal with his loss.
 I guess that I'll stop doing that at some point in the future, but as of right now, it just helps me a lot.